turboBasic/beBee/README.md

-# BeBee kinder hygge hub
+# BeBee kinders' Hygge hub
 <br>

 ## Our location and how to get there